UO-CIT-drewlesh/CIT-281-WebApplicationDevelopment-I/Project4/README.md

 # Project 4 – Question & Answer Module with Fastify Server

 This project implements a modular JavaScript library for managing a simple question-and-answer dataset.
-Alongside the module, it includes a Node.js server built with Fastify that exposes RESTful API endpoints to interact with the data.
+Alongside the module, it includes a Node.js server built with Fastify that uses RESTful API endpoints to interact with the data.

 ### Skills Developed
 - Modular JavaScript programming with multiple exported functions